marcoparello/CTF-Writeups/DownUnderCTF-2024/forensics/Bad-Policies.md

 </Groups>
 `

 `cpassword` caught my eye, so I decided to research it.
-I searched `cpassword` on Google and came across this article from `SDM password`
+I searched `cpassword` on Google and came across this article from `sdmsoftware.com`

 ![](../images/bad-policies-part-35.png)